-As part of the same research project, the scientists also turned their attention farther south to the town of Newport where they studied the actions and decisions of more than 70 real-life people who participated in six mock tsunami evacuations.
+As part of the same research project, the scientists turned their attention south to the town of Newport where they studied the actions and decisions of more than 70 real-life people who participated in six mock tsunami evacuations.

 Before beginning, volunteers downloaded on their mobile phones an app called Strava, which is commonly used by runners to track their routes and speed.
 Starting at either the Hatfield Marine Science Center or trailheads throughout the 500-acre South Beach State Park, participants were told a massive earthquake had just hit and that they had 30 minutes to flee by foot to higher ground before a tsunami washed ashore.
-Those who worked at Hatfield knew where to go because the center’s employees walk designated evacuation routes every year as a practice drill.
+Those who worked at Hatfield knew where to go because the center’s employees walk designated evacuation routes every year as a practice drill, Cramer said.

 “We noticed that people who had practiced an evacuation before – like the people at Hatfield – chose the shortest route and chose it faster, whereas people who hadn’t done a drill before made decisions that increased their chance of not reaching safety,” Cramer said.